GLOBAL-MARKETS-Stocks dip on caution before Fed, earnings | Headlines

 Many investors, however, stayed on the sidelines ahead of the Fed meeting that ends on Wednesday, when the U.S. central bank is expected to confirm that it will maintain its easy monetary policy to bolster the economy.
 One area of concern was India, which is struggling with surging coronavirus infections that have overwhelmed its healthcare system.

+U.S. gold futures settled down 0.1% at $1,778.8 an ounce.
 Oil rebounded as optimism ahead of a meeting of producer group OPEC+ to discuss output policy offset concern that India's coronavirus crisis could dent a recovery in fuel demand.
-U.S. crude recently rose 0.82% to $62.42 per barrel and Brent was at $66.04, up 0.59% on the day.

 Bitcoin rose 1% to $54,636.
 The world's most popular cryptocurrency soared nearly 10% on Monday, after five straight days of losses, on reports that JPMorgan Chase is planning to offer a managed Bitcoin fund.
 Bitcoin had slumped almost a fifth from an all-time high hit this month.